Freya von Moltke

 Helmuth von Moltke, "Letters to Freya: 1939-1945", Vintage, New York, 1995

 During the Second World War, Freya and her husband, Helmuth, organized a group of influential members of German society who were against the machinations of the Third Reich.
 They began to plan for the future of Germany after Adolf Hitler, and a series of meetings took place on the family estate at Kreisau in Silesia.
 Some of these members later formulated a plot to kill Hitler by planting a bomb in a briefcase, which was left in a staff meeting where Hitler was present.
 The bomb malfunctioned, and the plotters were discovered.
 Although Helmuth von Moltke was not directly involved in this attempt on Hitler's life, he was arrested, convicted of treason and, after a year in prison, executed.
-During the period of his imprisonment he wrote a letter almfreyaost every day to his wife, and these, along with some earlier correspondence, were published in 1995 under the title, "Letters to Freya: 1939-1945."
+During the period of his imprisonment he wrote a letter almost every day to his wife, and these, along with some earlier correspondence, were published in 1995 under the title, "Letters to Freya: 1939-1945."

 This correspondence, while valuable in its own right, is especially interesting to those who knew and worked with Alan Chadwick.
 Because of the close friendship between Alan and Freya, and specifically because of her involvement in bringing Alan to Santa Cruz, one can perceive a chain of events and personalities extending through time, linking those individuals, in the struggles of their day, to us, in the struggles of our day.